 Maxime Vachier-Lagrave was born in Nogent-sur-Marne, just outside of Paris.
-A genuine prodigy, he became the then second-youngest grandmaster in the world in 2005, at the age of 14 years 4 months (Magnus Carlsen was the youngest at that time).
+He became the then second-youngest grandmaster in the world in 2005, at the age of 14 years 4 months, behind Magnus Carlsen.

 <Age – French Nationals> Vachier-Lagrave won the French U8 championship in 1997, aged 6 with a TPR of 1643.
 2 years later in 1999 at the age of 8, he won the U10 Championship with 7/8.
 The following year in 2000, the 9 year-old won the national U12 championship and in 2002, the then 11 year old took out the U16 French championship.
 In 2003, the 12 year old was runner up in the U18 championships but won the U20 Championship in 2004, aged 13, with a score of 8/9 and a TPR of 2604.